-With respect to the process of preparing financial information group has set in place, several policies, instruction and manuals (like Group Reporting and Accounting Manual, Group Charts of Accounts, Financial Calendar, Global Tax Governance Group Policy, Finance and Investment Policy, Global Compliance Group Policy, Global Risk Management Group Policy) determining responsibilities and authorities.
-Preparation of financial information concerns planning, the distribution of tasks and functions, specific timeline, various reviews to be performed at several levels and dissemination thereof.
+With respect to the process of preparing financial information Group has set in place, several policies, instruction and manuals (like Group Accounting Policies, Group Charts of Accounts, Financial Calendar, Global Tax Governance Group Policy, Capex Procedure, Global Compliance Group Policy and Global Risk Management Group Policy) determining responsibilities and authorities.
+Those documents are internally available on the Intranet and/or are communicated through the internal emails.

-To this end, the Group has financial accounting and control functions in each of its operating markets or countries where it has presence; which are headed up by a Finance Directors for implementing and integrating at the local level of global policies defined by Group ensuring the unified reporting standards across all the Group.
-The consolidation work is carried out in the corporate unit, in the Finance Department, which has overall responsibility for the preparation and issuance of the Group's financial information.
+Group has financial accounting and controlling functions in each of its operating markets or countries where it has presence; those functions are headed up by a Finance Directors that reports to Regional Chief Financial Officers.
+Those teams are responsible for implementation and integration of global policies at the local level ensuring the unified reporting standards across all the Group.
+The consolidation process is carried out in the corporate unit, in the Corporate Finance Policy & Reporting Department, which has overall responsibility for the preparation and issuance of the Group's financial information.
 As a consequence of all the former, AmRest's organisational structure defines lines of action and responsibility for the areas involved in the generation of financial information, both at the individual entity level and consolidated Group level.